 Students who enroll at CMCC on a study permit who wish to apply for government financial aid must contact the Financial Aid and Awards Advisor to determine CMCC's eligibility to administer financial aid from their home country.

 CMCC is an approved institution under the Province of Ontario's Student Assistance Program (OSAP).
 This approval is granted annually, and CMCC has held this status continuously since 1988.
-Students attending CMCC are therefore eligible for assistance from OSAP.
+Financial assistance may be available for those who qualify.

 All major financial institutions have professional student loan programs and/or lines of credit available to CMCC students in all years.
 You need to be aware of the yearly and overall maximums that can impact your long term financial budgets for the four year CMCC program.
 Please contact your bank for details such as eligibility requirements, interest rates and applications.